 In music, harmony is one of the most important aspects of creating a song, alongside melody and rhythm.
 And the most fundamental building blocks of harmony are chords.
 There are many different types of chords, with Major and Minor being the most famous.

 This post will cover one specific type of chord, looking at what exactly is a Half Diminished Chord.
-First, however, we need to better understand what a chord is.
+First, however, we need to understand better what a chord is.

 What is a Chord?